saptarshibhosale604/PersonalAssistant/README.md

 docker exec -it ollama07 python /App/getFunctionsList.py

 TODO
-Done // work on context of local llm
-// work on streaming input from global llm
-// work on streaming input form local llm
 // work on mode context no for local llm
+// global mode not working for webapp

+Done // work on context of local llm done // work on streaming input from global llm done // work on streaming input form local llm